kirbycool/thanx-docs/README.md

 mintlify dev
 ```

+### Troubleshooting

+- Mintlify dev isn't running - Run `mintlify install` it'll re-install
+  dependencies.
+- Mintlify dev is updating really slowly - Run `mintlify clear` to clear the
+  cache.

-### 😎 Publishing Changes
+## Publishing Changes

-Changes will be deployed to production automatically after pushing to the default branch.
+Changes will be deployed to production automatically after pushing to the
+default branch.

-You can also preview changes using PRs, which generates a preview link of the docs.
+You can also preview changes using PRs, which generates a preview link of the

-#### Troubleshooting

-- Mintlify dev isn't running - Run `mintlify install` it'll re-install dependencies.
-- Mintlify dev is updating really slowly - Run `mintlify clear` to clear the cache.
+docs.